Strolling on the Quad

 Think.
 Build.
 Lead.
 Entrepreneurship in a Policy-Shaped World

-You will explore how policies, social values, and ethics influence entrepreneurship, free enterprise, and prosperity for all.
-Specifically, you will engage in various activities and exercises aimed at illustrating how the intersection of government, business, and society inform entrepreneurial thought and action.
-Topics will span various academic disciplines and include entrepreneurial identity, market research, prototyping, and business models, among others.
-The course is designed as an experiential class to mirror Babson’s teaching pedagogy and to give you a taste of the interactive nature of Babson classes.
-As such, lecturing will be limited, and active engagement in and outside the classroom will be required to maximize both the learning (and the fun!).
+This course explores how policies, social values, and ethics influence entrepreneurship, free enterprise, and economic outcomes.
+Students engage in activities and exercises that examine how the intersection of government, business, and society informs entrepreneurial thought and action.
+Topics span multiple academic disciplines and include entrepreneurial identity, market research, prototyping, and business models.
+The course is designed as an experiential class that reflects Babson’s teaching pedagogy and the interactive nature of Babson classrooms.
+Lecturing is limited, and active engagement in and outside the classroom is an expected component of the course.

 Program Faculty: Lily Crosina and Andrew Corbett